POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Introduction

 VPL too have their limitations.
-In particular, they are a language class slightly more general than Parenthesis Languages \cite{McNaughton67}, which constrains the matching relation they introduce to be exclusively one-to-one.
+They are more general than Parenthesis Languages~\cite{McNaughton67}, but their \emph{matching relation} is essentially constrained to be one-to-one~\cite{MP18}.
 This hinders their suitability to model processes in which a single event must be put in relation with multiple ones.
 Unfortunately, computer programs often present such behaviors: exceptions, continuations, and context-switches in real-time operating systems are single events that cause the termination (or re-instantiation) of multiple functions on the stack.
-To be able to reason about such behaviors, we propose the development of temporal logics based on Operator Precedence Languages (OPL).
+Colored Nested Words \cite{AlurF16} have been an early and partial attempt at modeling such behaviors.
+To be able to reason about them, temporal logics based on Operator Precedence Languages (OPL) were proposed.
 OPL were initially introduced with the purpose of efficient parsing \cite{Floyd1963}, a field in which they continue to offer useful applications \cite{BarenghiEtAl2015}.
 They are capable of expressing arithmetic expressions, and other constructs whose context-free structure is not immediately visible.
-Indeed, the generality of the structure of their abstract syntax trees is much greater than that of VPL, which are strictly included in OPL \cite{CrespiMandrioli12}.
+The generality of the structure of their syntax trees is much greater than that of VPL, which are strictly included in OPL \cite{CrespiMandrioli12}.
 Nevertheless, they retain the same closure properties that make regular languages and VPL suitable for automata-theoretic model checking: OPL are closed under Boolean operations, concatenation, Kleene *, and language emptiness and inclusion are decidable \cite{LonatiEtAl2015}.
-Moreover, they have been characterized by means of Monadic Second Order Logic.
+Moreover, they have been characterized by means of a Monadic Second-Order Logic.

-The first step in this direction was the introduction of OPTL \cite{ChiariMP18}.
-This linear-time temporal logic, for which a model checking procedure has been given on both finite and $\omega$-words, enables reasoning on procedural programs with exceptions, expressing properties regarding the possibility of a function to be terminated by and exception, or to throw one, under certain conditions, or such as pre/post-conditions, which in the presence of exceptions can be seen as Exception Safety \cite{Abrahams00}, and also function-local properties.
-In general, since NWTL can be translated into OPTL linearly, the latter is capable of expressing all properties of NWTL, and many more.
+OPTL~\cite{ChiariMP18} is the first linear-time temporal logic for which a model checking procedure has been given on both finite and $\omega$-words of OPL.
+It enables reasoning on procedural programs with exceptions, expressing properties regarding the possibility of a function to be terminated by an exception, or to throw one, and also pre/post-conditions.
+NWTL can be translated into OPTL in linear time, thus the latter is capable of expressing all properties of CaRet and NWTL, and many more.
+Unfortunately, we were not able to prove the FO-completeness of OPTL due to some limitations of its semantics.
+In OPTL it is difficult to navigate the syntax tree of a word, and thus to express certain function-frame local properties.